 Balandis: the Slanted Houses Along a Road in Cuenca/Alitagtag

-Back in the sixties when I was still a young boy, whenever I went with my family to Nasugbu, where my mother was from, we could not but take notice of this mysteriously slanted row of houses along a stretch of road past the Municipality of Cuenca into the next town of Alitagtag.
+Back in the sixties when this writer was still a young boy, whenever he went with my family to Nasugbu, where his mother was from, they could not but take notice of this mysteriously slanted row of houses along a stretch of road past the Municipality of Cuenca into the next town of Alitagtag.
 Elsewhere, the fronts of houses built roadside, as seemed natural, faced the road.
 But along this stretch of road, the row of houses curiously slanted to one side so that their fronts faced away from the road.

 This story was likely totally unfounded and, like the aswang itself, was among those told by parents to scare children into going to bed at night.
 Lian was another town in Batangas similarly branded unfairly as aswang-town.
 Ditto Capiz in Antique.
 In the present day, of course, it is doubtful that the stories have persisted.